Toward Becoming A University: 1950-1959

 The bust of John Marshall, dedicated during the college’s Centennial in 1937, fell victim to vandals in 1957 and a new bust was dedicated in 1959.
 The first full-time alumni director was hired in 1958.

-It was a time of panty raids and other frivolous pranks and also of serious efforts by staff and students to descend upon the Legislature for greater state support for Marshall.
+It was a time of frivolous pranks and also of serious efforts by staff and students to descend upon the Legislature for greater state support for Marshall.
 Interest in sororities and fraternities reached a new high and Mother’s Day sings were big events.
 The Artists Series brought big-name shows to town.
 University status was also just around the corner.